pandabar/pandabar.github.io/cv.markdown

 As a lecturer at UniKn:

--Praat scripting
+- Praat scripting
+- History of English
 - Statistics
 - Fonología del español
 - Fonética del español
-- La enseñanza del español como segunda lengua
 - Phonological acquisition in L2 English
+- Intro to phonological theory and analysis
-- English Phonology
+- English phonology
-- English Morphology
+- English morphology

 #### Awards